contino/moj-module-key-vault/README.md

 ## Notes

-The module would create the follwoing permisions:
+The module creates the follwoing permisions:
  - Jenkins access to Keyvault
  - Managed Identity ($product)-$env-mi
  - Product team/developers access
 ## Reading secrets

 All developers have access to read non production secrets if they are a member of the `DTS CFT Developers` Azure AD group